bendtherules/eslint-plugin-undef-init/README.md

 # eslint-plugin-undef-init

-Always initialize variables declarations.
-Instead of naked declarations, set it to undefined.
+Always initialize variables during declaration.
+Set it explicitly to undefined, if required.

 ## Installation